Horizon-LEAD/Parcel_Market/README.md

 The `requirements.txt` and `Pipenv` files are provided for the setup of an environment where the module can be installed.
 The package includes a `setup.py` file and it can be therefore installed with a `pip install .` when we are at the same working directory as the `setup.py` file.
 For testing purposes, one can also install the package in editable mode `pip install -e .`.

-After the install is completed, an executable `parcel-market` will be available to the user.
+After the install is completed, an executable will be available to the user.

-Furthermore, a `Dockerfile` is provided so that the user can package the parcel market model.
+Furthermore, a `Dockerfile` is provided so that the user can package the model.
 To build the image the following command must be issued from the project's root directory:

 ```
 docker build -t parcel-market:latest .